ovh/ovh-ui-kit/packages/components/datagrid/README.md

 ### Custom cell templates

-Template inside `oui-column` component will be used as the content of each cell.
+Template inside `oui-datagrid-column` component will be used as the content of each cell.

 You can use: